 A former cabinet minister whose political career ended in a prison sentence for perverting the course of justice, before reinventing himself as a green energy advocate.

-Chris Huhne's trajectory is a story of high-flying politics and dramatic personal downfall.
-An Oxford-educated economist and journalist, he entered Parliament in 2005 as a Liberal Democrat MP, quickly rising to become Secretary of State for Energy and Climate Change in the 2010 coalition government.
-In that role, he was a forceful advocate for green investment and decarbonisation.
-His career imploded in 2012 when he resigned and was later convicted for perverting the course of justice, having persuaded his then-wife to take penalty points for a speeding offence he committed.
-After serving a prison sentence, he rebuilt his professional life outside politics, becoming a significant voice in the biogas industry, chairing trade associations and advising on renewable technology.
-His life stands as a stark narrative of ambition, scandal, and a form of redemption through continued environmental work.
+Chris Huhne served as Secretary of State for Energy and Climate Change in the 2010 coalition government.
+An Oxford-educated economist and journalist, he entered Parliament in 2005 as a Liberal Democrat MP and rose quickly through party ranks.
+He pushed forcefully for green investment and decarbonisation policies.
+In 2012, he resigned after being convicted for perverting the course of justice.
+He had persuaded his then-wife to accept penalty points for a speeding offense he committed.
+He served a prison sentence.
+After his release, he rebuilt his career outside politics, becoming a vocal figure in the biogas industry.
+He chairs trade associations and advises on renewable technology.
+His trajectory moved from political ambition through scandal to a form of professional redemption centered on environmental work.

 1946–1964